-As I walked to the meditation hall for the next period of silent sitting, it came to me that it might be possible to simply let go.
-In an interview with one of the retreat teachers, I said, “All we need to do is let go into the present moment.”
-Pointing a finger at me, she said “That’s it!”
-She went on say, “It is simple but not so easy, as we all know.”
-Goldstein also seemed to provide confirmation that I was onto something, “liberation is not about becoming or getting, not about holding on or craving or clinging, but about letting go and letting be” (p.
+As I walked to the meditation hall for the next period of silent sitting, it occurred to me that it might be possible to simply let go.
+Later I shared my dawning awareness that, “All we need to do is let go into the present moment” with one of the retreat teachers.
+Pointing a finger at me, she said “That’s it!
+It is simple but not so easy, as we all know.”
+Goldstein notes, “liberation is not about becoming or getting, not about holding on or craving or clinging, but about letting go and letting be” (p.
 306).

 Although I often get lost in planning and dreaming during my nightly sitting meditation, it is clear that this way to weed my “garden” has benefits that show up in daily life – greater openness, softness, and acceptance as well as appreciation and gratitude.
 I find it easier to sustain attention during more active relational mindfulness practices such as Insight Dialogue.
 And there is something special about bringing all the “let go” awareness I can muster to my daily walks in a nearby woodsy park where I find wonder in how much we can relate to other life forms and for that matter, to whole ecosystems, which have their own valuable lessons to teach us.